Soundproofing a Bedroom

 Avoid BAD Bedroom Soundproofing Advice

 We’ll start by saying that it’s easy to buy soundproofing materials that won’t solve your problem.
-Most people don’t have any experience solving sound issues, and it doesn’t help that much of the readily available advice is terrible.
-If you’re poking around the internet and run across any websites recommending the solutions below, we’d recommend at least double checking any other advice they are giving you.
+Most people don’t have any experience solving sound issues, and the readily available bad advice makes it hard to know what to trust.
+Fortunately, we have loads of experience helping solve residential sound issues.
+So, if you’re poking around the internet and run across any websites recommending the solutions below, we’d recommend at least double checking any other advice they are giving you.
 We understand you may want to solve sound issues in the most cost-effective way possible, that's why we recommend checking out our cost of soundproofing a room guide.

 Here’s a couple quick-hitters of what we’ll elegantly call “bad bedroom soundproofing advice”: